 Creating a budget is relatively easy.
 I can look through old bank statements and cancelled checks and get a decent estimate of how much I spend a month, but inevitably, I’ll always forget the $10 I spent on a movie and the $2 on parking.
 Over the course of a month, $5 here and $10 there can really add up.
 But, like I said, creating a budget is the easy part.
 Managing it and sticking to it are the hard parts.

 Sticking to a budget often fails for a variety of simple and explainable reasons.

 1. Forgetting to account for unplanned expenses.
-Its hard to predict when your car might break down, or your dog gets sick, but everyone will likely have expenses like this at some point each year.
+It’s hard to predict when your car might break down, or if your dog might get sick, but everyone will likely have expenses like this at some point each year.
 Creating an emergency fund is a great way to make sure you have enough for unplanned expenses.

 2. Inability to track a budget.
-I make many purchases each day, most of which I dont even realize its just habit.
-Coffee in the morning, lunch, a small snack in the afternoon, gas, pay an electric bill, get groceries for dinner.
+I make many purchases each day, out of habit: Coffee in the morning, lunch, a small snack in the afternoon, gas, pay an electric bill, get groceries for dinner.

 The most important features to me are electronic bill pay, online statements, and free access to ATMs, location and convenient access to branches and ATMs, and zero monthly fees or minimums.